-A Mississippi Divorce, Family Law and Criminal Defense AttorneyJackson Divorce Lawyer Ready to Protect Your Interests
+Mississippi Divorce, Family Law, and Criminal Defense AttorneyJackson Divorce Lawyer Ready to Protect Your Interests

 Divorce may be a stressful process.
 In many situations, spouses getting a divorce do not agree on one or more issues related to child custody, child support, or property division.
 In Mississippi, you may file for an irreconcilable difference or agreed divorce or a contested or fault based divorce.
 These types of matters are filed in chancery court, typically in the county where the parties reside.
 No-fault divorces may be granted if both parties agree that they have irreconcilable differences.
 Additionally, the parties must either agree on all issues related to child custody and visitation, property division, spousal support, and child support, or otherwise they must enter a consent decree and have the court adjudicate any issues about which they still disagree.
-A settlement is always in the best interest of the parties and our firm will always attempt to negotiate a settlement if this is possible.
+A settlement is always in the best interest of the parties and a divorce lawyer in Ridgeland or the surrounding areas will always attempt to negotiate a settlement if this is possible.
 However, there are some cases in which a settlement cannot be reached, and in those cases, it may be appropriate to have the court decide.

 You may file for a fault divorce if any of 12 fault grounds apply.
 The most commonly used grounds include adultery, habitual alcoholism, habitual drug use, desertion, habitual cruel and inhuman treatment, a prison sentence, impotence, desertion, and incurable insanity.
 In most cases, you will need to prove a fault ground by clear and convincing evidence with corroborating evidence.